totalblank/Zettelkasten/6 - Main Notes/Journal.md

 # Dai Ippo

 So, today, I am going to go to sleep at 1:45 AM and sleep within 2 AM.
 I am going to be occupied from 2 PM to 9:30 PM (sharp).
 From 9:30 to 1:30, I am going to have about 4 hours.
 Must utilize 3 hours.
 And I have 1 hour now.
 4 hours is not bad for someone who didn't study even for 1 hour per day in the last couple of days.

+# Sadness and Sorrow

+So, do you think being sad and stuck means shit to anybody?
+It actually doesn't.
+She will never feel the way you feel about her.
+It's best of just move on.
+Can you love anybody like you loved her?
+Probably not.
+But this information does not change anything.
+There is no way of her to know how intensely you feel for her.
+Even if she did, you don't know what she would do.
+Accept the fact that there is nothing to do.
+Some things are not meant to be.
+There is the option to bend space and time.
+There are tricks and workarounds, they work really good if one is clever enough.
+But, when you are clever, you don't need anybody to give you anything.
+I want her to give herself to me, everything about her.
+I want everything of her, every part of her.
+I want to melt into her and I want her to melt into me.
+But that is not going to ever happen unless you are clever.
+In reality, there is no way.

+# Get going, there's no time

+Make the plan and stick to it unless something unavoidable happens.
+Never lose sight of the focus.
+There is no time.